victorpolisetty/academy-learning-service-template/README.md

 ### Prepare the data

-1. Prepare a keys.json file containing wallet address and the private key for each of the four agents.
+1. Prepare a `keys.json` file containing wallet address and the private key for each of the four agents.

     ```
     autonomy generate-key ethereum -n 4
     ```

+2. Prepare a `ethereum_private_key.txt` file containing one of the private keys from `keys.json`.
+Ensure that there is no newline at the end.

-2. Deploy a [Safe on Gnosis](https://app.safe.global/welcome) (it's free) and set your agent addresses as signers.
+3. Deploy a [Safe on Gnosis](https://app.safe.global/welcome) (it's free) and set your agent addresses as signers.
 Set the signature threshold to 3 out of 4.

-3. Fund your agents and Safe with a small amount of xDAI, i.e. $0.02 each.
+4. Fund your agents and Safe with a small amount of xDAI, i.e. $0.02 each.

-### Run the service

-1. Make a copy of the env file:
+5. Make a copy of the env file:

     ```
     cp sample.env .env
     ```

-2. Fill in the required environment variables in .env.
+6. Fill in the required environment variables in .env.
 These variables are: `ALL_PARTICIPANTS`, `GNOSIS_LEDGER_RPC`, `COINGECKO_API_KEY` and `SAFE_CONTRACT_ADDRESS`.
 You will need to get a [Coingecko](https://www.coingecko.com/) free API and a [Tenderly](https://tenderly.co/) fork RPC (or alternatively an actual mainnet RPC if you want to run against the real chain).

+### Run the service

-3. Check that Docker is running:
+1. Check that Docker is running:

     ```
     docker
     ```

-4. Run the service:
+2. Run the service:

     ```
     bash run_service.sh
     ```

-5. Look at the service logs (on another terminal):
+3. Look at the service logs (on another terminal):

     ```
     docker logs -f learningservice_abci_0
+    ```

+### Run a single agent

+1. Run the agent:

+    ```
+    bash run_agent.sh
     ```